skiadas/WebAppsCourse/notes/strings_and_re.md

     m
       ~ the regular expression possibly matches across multiple lines.

+    u
+      ~ offers some Unicode-related features.
 - Between the two forward slashes, a number of elements can be present, each with its meaning.
 Here are the most important ones:

     c
-      ~ Any character except for a few special that we will mention further down matches itself.
+      ~ Any character except for a few special characters that we will mention further down matches itself.
 This includes numbers, letters, some punctuation etc.

     \\t
       ~ Matches a tab character.